+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Experimental Case Study: applied on HCP Zinc Coating

 Finally, we assess a grain with the highest level of complexity: a highly diffuse multi-slip deformation pattern in combination with a high number of Radon transform preselected slip systems, of which many are also nondiscriminatory, as depicted in \autoref{fig10}.
-Here \psslip considers 12 preselected slip systems, of which 5 are in a single nondiscriminatory group.
+Here the Radon transform results in 12 preselected slip systems, of which 5 are in a single nondiscriminatory group.
 Basal slip, with low SF, is conclusively identified.
 The differently oriented slip band activities are attributed to the nondiscriminatory group, which consists of PyrIA, PyrICA and PyrII slip systems.
-Notably, all slip activity fields show slip bands that concur with their respective slip trace orientations, agains serving as an indirect validation.
+Notably, all slip activity fields show slip bands that concur with their respective slip trace orientations, again serving as an indirect validation.
 The diffuse deformation pattern is thereby appropriately unraveled, even for this highly complex case.